Francesco149/flake/README.md

 # startup checklist for streampc
 this is to remind myself

-* select "music out" on the kiosk firefox for the music visualizer (but don't tick remember)
+* select "music visualizer out" on the kiosk firefox for the music visualizer (but don't tick remember)
 * start the music with `mus https://youtube...`
 * reload `stream-linux.carxp` on carla
 * make sure audio is fine on obs